servalproject/serval-dna/doc/REST-API-Rhizome.md

 The insertion logic proceeds in the following steps:

-1. If the partial manifest supplied in the *manifest* parameter is malformed (syntax error) or contains a core field with an invalid value, then the request fails with status [422 Unprocessable Entity][422] and the [bundle status code](#bundle-status-code) for “invalid”.

-2. If a *bundle-id* parameter was supplied and the given bundle exists in the Rhizome store, then the new bundle's manifest is initialised by copying all the fields from the existing manifest.
+1. If a *bundle-id* parameter was supplied and the given bundle exists in the Rhizome store, then the new bundle's manifest is initialised by copying all the fields from the existing manifest.

-3. If a partial manifest was supplied in the *manifest* parameter, then its fields are copied into the new manifest, overwriting any that were copied in step 2.
+2. If a partial manifest was supplied in the *manifest* parameter, then its fields are copied into the new manifest, overwriting any that were copied in step 1.
+If the partial manifest is malformed (syntax error) or contains a core field with an invalid value, then the request fails with status [422 Unprocessable Entity][422] and the [bundle status code](#bundle-status-code) for “invalid”.

-4. If the `tail` field is present in the new manifest then the new bundle is a [journal](#journal), so the request fails with status [422 Unprocessable Entity][422] and the [bundle status code](#bundle-status-code) for “invalid”.
+3. If the `tail` field is present in the new manifest then the new bundle is a [journal](#journal), so the request fails with status [422 Unprocessable Entity][422] and the [bundle status code](#bundle-status-code) for “invalid”.
 Journals can only be created and updated using the [append](#post-restfulrhizomeappend) request.

-5. If the *bundle-secret* parameter was supplied, then a public key ([Bundle ID](#bundle-id)) is derived from the [Bundle Secret](#bundle-secret), and:
+4. If the *bundle-secret* parameter was supplied, then a public key ([Bundle ID](#bundle-id)) is derived from the [Bundle Secret](#bundle-secret),
+    and:

     * if the new manifest has no `id` field, then the `id` field is set to the derived public key;